MrLaction/Terminal-Youtube-Downloader/README.md

 - If `ASCII.txt` is missing, the program will still work but the visual intro will not be shown.
 - You can exit the program by typing `Exit` when prompted for a URL.
 - An internet connection is required.
+- **Occasionally a video format may not appear in the list on the first attempt** (for example, due to temporary YouTube CDN or network hiccups).
+If you don’t see the expected formats, simply restart the program and try the same URL again.
+In most cases, the missing format will reappear on a second attempt.

 ---

 ## By: The Pepe's Pirate Ship Crew
 Contributions are welcome.